jeyyyi/aboutme/README.md

 - 👋 Hi, I’m @jeyyyi, or "Ed"
-- 👀 I’m interested in Test Engineering and Data Engineering
+- 👀 I’m a Data Engineer and Data Analyst
-- 🌱 I’m currently learning:
-  1. Selenium Webdriver / IDE
-  2. JavaScript
-  3. Python
 - 📫 You can reach me: edrickallas@gmail.com

 <!---